Communication with Stakeholders

 Employee opinion survey

-The Company aims at creating its personnel system and work environment based on communication with its employees.
-In 2022, to help create a more rewarding workplace, we conducted an employee opinion survey of employees working at Shin-Etsu Chemical.
+Shin-Etsu Chemical aims at creating its personnel system and work environment based on communication with its employees.
+In 2022, to help create a more rewarding workplace, we conducted an employee opinion survey of employees working at the Company.
 The survey asked about a range of topics including compliance, customer orientation, penetration of management principles, Company's future prospects, personnel system, career outlook, workload, work environment, and relationships with superiors.

 The response rate was 86.5%.
 Analysis of the results revealed that the employees have a high level of compliance awareness.
 On the other hand, intergenerational differences were observed on questions such as personnel system, career outlook, and relationships with superiors, reaffirming the change in values and the importance of intergenerational communication.
 Based on the survey's findings and after consultation with the labor union, we expanded and revised our personnel system, including the subsidization of rent and commuting by Shinkansen bullet trains.
 In 2025, we launched a new initiative that utilizes organizational analysis of employee stress checks to further improve the workplace environment.
 In this way, we will continue our efforts to make more employees feel fulfilled in their jobs, while further developing the areas where we excel and improving areas that need improvement.